ignacioj/WMIParserStr/README.md

  WMI OBJECTS.DATA parser

 Very fast.
 It can extract Consumers and EventFilters deleted or without a binding.
 These orphans are marked as TRUE in the last column of the report.
 False for the bindings and those Consumers and the EventConsumer that are binded.

+There will be false positives due to the search method.

 -i Input file (OBJECTS.DATA)